Bank of America Tower (Manhattan)

-The Bank of America Tower, also known as 1 Bryant Park, is a 55-story skyscraper in the Midtown Manhattan neighborhood of New York City.
-It is located at 1111 Avenue of the Americas (Sixth Avenue) between 42nd and 43rd Streets, diagonally opposite Bryant Park.
+The Bank of America Tower, also known as 1 Bryant Park, is a 55-story skyscraper in the Midtown Manhattan neighborhood of New York City, New York, U.S. It is located at 1111 Avenue of the Americas (Sixth Avenue) between 42nd and 43rd Streets, diagonally opposite Bryant Park.
 The building was designed by Cookfox and Adamson Associates, and it was developed by the Durst Organization for Bank of America.
-With a height of 1,200 ft, the Bank of America Tower is the eighth tallest building in New York City and the tenth tallest building in the United States as of 2022.
+With a height of 1,200 ft, the Bank of America Tower is the ninth tallest building in New York City and the eleventh tallest building in the United States as of 2022.

 The Bank of America Tower has 2.1 e6ft2 of office space, much of which is occupied by Bank of America.
 The building consists of a seven-story base that occupies the entire plot, above which rises the tower.
 Its facade is largely composed of a curtain wall made of insulated glass panels.
 The building's base incorporates the Stephen Sondheim Theatre, a New York City designated landmark, as well as several retail spaces and a pedestrian atrium.
-The Bank of America Tower received a Leadership in Energy and Environmental Design (LEED) Platinum green building certification upon its opening.
-However, because of its high energy use, the building is expected to overshoot its cap on carbon emissions established under New York City's Local Law 97 by an estimated 50% in 2024.
-This could result in an annual fine of $2.4 million.
+The Bank of America Tower received a Leadership in Energy and Environmental Design (LEED) Platinum green building certification upon its opening; however, because of its high energy use, the building was exceeding citywide emissions limits by the early 2020s.

 Seymour Durst had acquired land on the site starting in the 1960s, with plans to develop a large building there, though he was unable to do so because of the presence of other property owners.
 His son Douglas Durst proposed a large office skyscraper at the beginning of the 21st century and continued to acquire land through 2003.
 After Bank of America was signed as an anchor tenant, work on the building started in 2004.
 Despite several incidents during construction, the building was completed in 2009 at a cost of $1 billion.
 In addition to Bank of America, the tower's tenants have included Marathon Asset Management, Akin Gump Strauss Hauer & Feld, and Roundabout Theatre Company.